AipuAmeh/final-project-aipub/README.md

 To properly view this Jupyter notebook:
 1. Create a virtual environment
 2. Install Dependencies
-    By running
+    To downloard all the dependencies needed for this Jupyter notebook to run, use the following code:
-       ```sh
+       ```
    ```
-       pip install -r requirements.txt you are able to download all the dependencies needed for this Jupyter notebook to run.
+       pip install -r requirements.txt

 3. Run Notebook

 # Key Findings